kurtekat/shaiya-episode-6/README.md

 ## Support

-Please describe the issue(s) clearly and provide reproduction steps.
-The moment the conversation starts to go in circles, it's over.
+Please describe the issue(s) and provide reproduction steps.
+I'm not interested in supporting unofficial features.
 Older versions of the software are not supported.